dagargo/elektroid/README.md

 # Elektroid

-Elektroid is a GNU/Linux transfer application for Elektron devices.
+Elektroid is a GNU/Linux management application for MIDI devices.
 It includes the `elektroid` GUI application and the `elektroid-cli` CLI application.

+Supported devices:

+* Elektron Model:Samples
+* Elektron Model:Cycles
+* Elektron Digitakt
+* Elektron Digitone and Digitone Keys
+* Elektron Syntakt
-Elektroid has been reported to work with Model:Samples, Model:Cycles, Digitakt, Digitone, Syntakt, and Analog Rytm MKI and MKII.
+* Elektron Analog Rytm MKI and MKII
+* Elektron Analog Four MKI and MKII
+* All samplers implementing MIDI SDS
+* Casio CZ-101
+* Arturia MicroBrute

-To use Elektroid, USB configuration must be set to `USB MIDI` or `USB AUDIO/MIDI` as it won't work in Overbridge mode.
+To use with Elektron devices, USB configuration must be set to `USB MIDI` or `USB AUDIO/MIDI` as it won't work in Overbridge mode.

 ## Installation